 Best “Healthified” Spinach Artichoke Dip

-So you guys — this spinach artichoke dip is amazing!
+So y’all — this spinach artichoke dip is amazing!
 Dreamy, creamy and clean eatin’ !
-It has been far too long since we’ve indulged in artichoke dip and this “healthified” version did not disappoint.
+It has been so nice to indulge in artichoke dip again and this “healthified” version does not disappoint.

-I am loving being able to eat goat cheese!
-I’m making so many old favorite comfort foods again.
-Especially, dips and apps I haven’t had in forever.
+I am so happy to still love being able to eat goat cheese!
+I’ve been making so many old favorite comfort foods since we figured out goat milk was okay for my digestive system.
+Especially, dips and apps that I have loved forever.
+And I’m so ready for game day!

 I started to try goat’s milk cheese and yogurt after learning that the casein protein is digested differently than that from cow’s milk (read more about why here).